ewindisch/dockenstack/README.md

-# Docker on Openstack on Docker
+# Openstack on Docker

-Running Openstack with the Docker driver in a priviledged Docker container using devstack.

-This container takes some time to build as it precaches and preinstalls most or all network resources.
+Dockenstack builds an image for running OpenStack's devstack development and testing environment inside of a Docker container.
+This image currently supports running the docker and libvirt-lxc virtualization drivers for Nova.
+KVM/Qemu support is being tested.

+Using dockenstack, developers may quickly iterate changes in a container and locally invoke functional tests without needing to first submit their changes for code-review.

+The quick iteration cycle of dockenstack versus other local environments (such as devstack-vagrant) is accomplished by precaching and preinstalling most or all network resources and OS packages.
 This speeds up running the container and, when running many, eliminates the problems that might result from offline or rate-limited apt and pip services.

-While this speeds up the execution of the container itself, it can still take 2-4 minutes on a fast machine from "docker run" through having an operational OpenStack installation.
+Users may expect dockenstack to take 2-4 minutes on a fast machine from "docker run" through having an operational OpenStack installation.

 # Build & Run